-Most NO_x emissions in Detroit and southeast Michigan come from "mobile" sources, including cars, trucks, construction equipment, trains, boats, and aircraft.
-Other important sources include industrial and residential fuel combustion, including factory boilers, garbage incinerators, and refineries.
-The manufacturing industry does not account for a large part of NO_x released in Detroit.3 Some of the highest levels of NO_x are found near major roadways, within about 300 feet.
-In fact, in-vehicle levels can be much higher than levels that are measured at area-wide monitors.4 However, industrial sources also cause important local impacts.3
+Most NOx emissions in Detroit and southeast Michigan come from "mobile" sources, including cars, Comm/Institution trucks, construction equipment, trains, boats, and aircraft.
+Other important sources include and residential industrial fuel combustion, including factory Waste Disposal boilers, garbage incinerators, and 3% FuelComb refineries.
+The manufacturing industry does not account for a large part of NOx released in Detroit.
+Some of the highest levels of NOx are found near major roadways, within about 300 feet.
+In fact, in-vehicle levels can be much higher than levels that are measured at area-wide monitors.
+However, industrial sources also cause important local impacts.